-Greg is Chair of the TEACH Trust.
+Greg is a TEACH Trust member.
 He has lived in Poole since early childhood and attended Poole schools for all of his education.
 He is a software developer by profession, and after many years working both in the UK and abroad is now Technical Director of an IT company whose head office is on the Nuffield Industrial Estate.
 Greg has been involved in school governance since 2007, as a governor at Ad Astra Infant School (serving for a year as chair in 2009) and later as a governor at Ashdown/Magna, and Old Town Infant School.
 Greg has lived on Canford Heath since 1995, is married and has two daughters who have attended Ad Astra and Haymoor schools and are now at Magna Academy.

-David is a director on the TEACH trust board as well as the Co-Chair of Governors of Ad Astra Infant School and Haymoor Junior School.
+David is a TEACH Trust board member and Trustee.
 David moved to Poole with his family in 1997 from Orpington and has two daughters currently at St. Edwards.
-He became a Governor at Haymoor Junior School in 2006 and Chair of Governors in 2015.
+He became a Governor at Haymoor Junior School in 2006 and Chair of Governors in 2015 before he became a Trustee until April 2018.
 David has experience of working within management in the food industry and now works in Early Years Childcare.

 Anne Jolliffe sits on the Teach Trust Board, since arriving in Poole 17 years ago Anne has been involved working within the community and schools in the area and sees it as an important part of my role as General Manager at Tower Park in Poole.
 Anne has been in involved in property management for over 30 years including a spell in central London.
 The volunteering and working with community has involved working with schools and pupils in particular the Young Enterprise programme.
 Anne is keen to support Teach Trust she believes we need to give our children the best opportunities to achieve at all times.